Holly got a crash course in coping with job loss when her husband was fired from his job in the fall of 2018.

 - Help him find a new job, look out for good leads and interesting job postings.

 - Be open to a life change.
-Maybe it's time to pursue that tiny house lifestyle you both daydreamed about.
+Maybe it's time to pursue that tiny house lifestyle you've both daydreamed about.

-Last fall, my husband was “let go” (read: fired with a capital F) from the company he’d been working at for over four years.
-In the time he’d been there he’d had consistently stellar annual reviews and seemed to be in good standing.
+Two years ago, my husband was “let go” (read: fired with a capital F) from the company he’d been working at for over four years.
+In the time he’d been there he’d had consistently stellar annual reviews, regular pay raises, and seemed to be in good standing.
 That was, until there was a huge change in management.
 It didn’t take long to see that the new management wasn’t as easy to please as old management had been and, without getting into the finer details of what went wrong, my husband was terminated for “personality differences.”
 Basically, my husband and the new manager didn't jive.

 The timing wasn’t fantastic.
 I’d recently gone down to part-time work, we’d bought our first home just over a year earlier and I was in the middle of dealing with some minor health issues which were, of course, being covered by my husband’s health insurance.

-It felt like the world was falling apart from the inside out.
+It felt like our world was falling apart from the inside out.

 My husband getting fired wasn’t fun, we didn’t always handle it well and it took some time to bounce back.
-But, over a year later, I can say that it almost feels like it never happened.
+These days though, I can say that it almost feels like it never happened.

 Here is how we recovered and the lessons I learned (sometimes the hard way).